rnagumo/Resume/about.md

 * **Panasonic Corporation**
   Apr.
 2017 - now

-  * Machine learning application and research
+  * Data analysis and machine learning application

-    * Research of machine learning to estimate the Alzheimer's disease.
+    * Research of machine learning application to estimate the Alzheimer's diseases.

-    * Acoustic signal processing and natural language processing for feature engineering.
+    * Feature engineering of acoustic signals, natural language, and time series sensor data.

-  * Data analysis and machine learning engineering
+  * Machine learning engineering

-    * Time-series analysis in industrial field.
+    * Time-series analysis and development of ML prediction system in the industrial field.

-    * Mathematical modeling to estimate battery deterioration.
+    * Mathematical modeling to estimate battery deteriorations.

     * Development of automatic ML training system in the cloud.